Advertiser Disclosure

 Before you completely write me off, let me explain how I’ve been able to save hundreds, if not thousands, of dollars on pricey train rides in the year-plus I’ve had the Amtrak Guest Rewards® World Mastercard®, which is being rebranded as the Amtrak Guest Rewards® Preferred Mastercard® in October 2022.
 If you are fortunate enough to be a cardholder but aren’t using it to its fullest potential, let me convince you to dust it off and put it to work.

-An Overview of the Amtrak Guest Rewards Card
+Amtrak Guest Rewards Card Overview

 I personally value points from the Amtrak Guest Rewards loyalty program over transferrable currencies such as Amex Membership Rewards, Chase Ultimate Rewards, Citi ThankYou Rewards, and Capital One Miles.